StarGate01/AmongUs-Mumble/README.md

 For building, use *Visual Studio Community 2019*.

 ## Installation
+If you don't have the `Visual C++ Redistributable for Visual Studio 2015` installed, get it from https://www.microsoft.com/en-us/download/details.aspx?id=48145 .

 Drop the `winhttp.dll` file into the same directory as the `Among Us.exe` program.
 Then run the game and observe the output of the console window.
 Mumble should notify when the game connects.

 In Mumble, the proximity audio options have to be enabled beforehand.